j-kliewer/Snake_game/README.md

 Note that the game pixels are passed to the game_plot module who interacts with the VGA IP to display on the VGA.
 Also note that the player score is provided to the hex_display module that drives the 7-segment hex display.

 This module not only processes the game, but also processes the start, end, and reset of a game.

+Note that Game Path follows the same protocol as Init Screen.

 The general data flow of game_path, it's nested memory module, and blocks of logic can be seen in the diagram below: